World Of Controls understands the criticality of your requirement and works towards reducing the lead time as much as possible.

 FUNCTIONAL DESCRIPTION:

-IS200TBAIH2C is an Analog Input/Output Terminal Board manufactured and designed by General Electric as part of the Mark VI Series used in GE Speedtronic Gas Turbine Control Systems.
-The Analog Input/Output (TBAI) terminal board supports 10 analog inputs and 2 outputs.
+IS200TBAIH2C is an Analog Input/Output Terminal Board manufactured and designed by General Electric as part of the Mark VIe Series used in GE Distributed Gas Turbine Control Systems.
+The Analog Input terminal board supports 10 analog inputs and two outputs.
 The 10 analog inputs accommodate two-wire, three-wire, four-wire, or externally powered transmitters.
-The analog outputs can be set up for 0-20 mA or 0- 200 mA current.
-Inputs and outputs have noise suppression circuitry to protect against surge and high-frequency noise.
-TBAI has three DC-37 pin connectors provided on TBAI for connection to the I/O processors.
-Simplex applications are supported using a single connector (JR1).
-TMR applications are supported using all three connectors.
+The analog outputs can be set up for 0-20 mA or 0-200 mA current.
+Inputs and outputs have noise suppression circuitry to protect against surges and high-frequency noise.
+There are three DC-37 pin connectors provided on TBAI for connection to the I/O processors.
+Connections may be simplex on a single connector (JR1), or TMR using all three connectors.
+Connections may be through cables or directly to the electronics.
 In TMR applications, the input signals are fanned to the three connectors for the R, S, and T controls.
-TMR outputs combine the current of the three connected output drivers and determine the total current with a measuring shunt.
-TBAI then presents the total current signal to the I/O processors for regulation to the commanded setpoint.
+TMR outputs operate by combining the currents of the three connected output drivers and determining the total current with a measuring shunt on the TBAI.
+The TBAI then presents the total current signal to the electronics for regulation to the commanded setpoint.

 INSTALLATION:

-Connect the input and output wires directly to two I/O terminal blocks mounted on the terminal board.
+The 10 inputs and two outputs are wired directly to two I/O terminal blocks mounted on the terminal board.
 Each block is held down with two screws and has 24 terminals accepting up to #12 AWG wires.
 A shield terminal attachment point is located adjacent to each terminal block.
-TBAI can accommodate the following analog I/O types:
+The types of analog inputs and outputs that can be accommodated are as follows:

 OPERATION: